Surfshark vs. ExpressVPN 2025: Two of the Best Duke It Out

 Split tunneling

-Get Surfshark Get ExpressVPN
+Get Surfshark

 Countries that are members of these alliances have been known to share private information about their citizens with other alliance members.
 And it could mean that living in one of these countries poses a risk to your online privacy and anonymity.

-Surfshark provides servers in more countries than ExpressVPN, but the numbers are close enough to not matter for most users.
+Surfshark provides servers in more countries than ExpressVPN, but the numbers are close enough not to matter for most users.
 ExpressVPN doesn’t advertise its exact number of servers.
 But from testing, we found that both Surfshark and ExpressVPN have plenty of available servers for the average VPN user.

-Surfshark vs. ExpressVPN: streaming support
+Surfshark vs. ExpressVPN: compatibility and customer service

-Platform Surfshark
+Surfshark logo

 Our Pick